 University Health Services, in partnership with the Division for Teaching and Learning, offers training on supporting student mental health that’s designed specifically for instructors and teaching assistants.

-Recognize, Respond, Refer for the UW–Madison Teaching Community is a half-day, live training that equips members of the teaching community with the skills to identify signs and symptoms of potential mental health challenges, respond appropriately, and refer students to mental health professionals and other support services.
+Supporting Student Mental Health: The Role of Instructors and TAs is a half-day, live training that equips instructors and teaching assistants with the skills to identify signs and symptoms of potential mental health challenges, respond appropriately, and refer students to mental health professionals and other support services.
+This course focuses on how to effectively support students showing signs of distress, both in urgent and non-urgent situations.

 Whether you are looking to refresh your current skills or considering your role in suicide prevention for the first time, completing this training is one concrete action you can take to better support your students.